daksh369/ReviewRaft/blueprint.md

 The framework is built on the **"Single Source of Truth"** principle.
 The analytics dashboard will always dynamically reflect the business owner's current priorities as defined in their business profile.

 *   **Dynamic Keyword Management:** The business owner's currently saved list of keywords (`highlightTabs`) is considered the definitive list of "Core Metrics."
 *   **Robustness:** The analytics will not break or lose data if the owner adds or removes keywords from their profile.
+The dashboard will re-filter the.
+.
-The dashboard will re-filter the historical data to match the owner's current view.
+ the historical data to match the owner's current view.

 ### Dashboard Structure